 It’s been almost one year since Apple released the Retina MacBook Pro, the first device produced for the masses that is not a mobile phone or tablet and offers a screen with an incredibly high pixel density.
-While almost all major apps for OSX have been updated already to appear in a super crisp look, the web still isn’t retina ready at all.
-Most web designers and developers out there still produce low-resolution content for the web – which is a bad thing, because retina actually matters.

 On the 7th November 2012 I shut down my side project called "FireworksLab" which was a classical free design resources site for Adobe Fireworks files.
 It’s been a while but I finally got some free time to explain why I shut it down last year.